Aragon-Robotics-Team/calgames-2021/docs/config.md

 I have decided on not using a `Constants.java` class like we did last year, it's not scalable, and the file gets very messy, very quickly.
 Another option was the extremely complex system Daniel had.
-I've decided to go with a system that lies somewhere in between those two extremes.
+I've decided to go with a system that lays somewhere in between those two extremes.
 In each subsystem, create a static class to store constants.
 If multiple classes need to share constants, put the constants in whatever class instantiates those classes.

 ## Example